nklayman/vue-cli-plugin-electron-builder/docs/guide/configuration.md

 ## Changing the Output Directory

 If you don't want your files outputted into dist_electron, you can choose a custom folder in vue-cli-plugin-electron-builder's plugin options.
+If you are using `v1.0.0-rc.4` or later, you can use the `--dest` argument to change the output dir as well.

-**Note: after changing this, you MUST update the main field of your `package.json` to `[new dir]/bundled/background.js`.
+**Note: If you are using version 1.0.0-rc.3 or lower, after changing this, you MUST update the main field of your `package.json` to `[new dir]/bundled/background.js`.
 It is also recommended to add the new directory to your .gitignore file.**

 ```javascript
 // vue.config.js